awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 **Options**: `Scan` \| `Install`\.

 Scan
-When you choose the `Scan` option, `AWS-RunPatchBaselineAssociation` determines the patch compliance state of the instance and reports this information back to Patch Manager\. `Scan` does not prompt updates to be installed or instances to be rebooted\.
+When you choose the `Scan` option, `AWS-RunPatchBaselineAssociation` determines the patch compliance state of the instance and reports this information back to Patch Manager\. `Scan` doesn't prompt updates to be installed or instances to be rebooted\.
 Instead, the operation identifies where updates are missing that are approved and applicable to the instance\.

 Install
 When you choose the `Install` option, `AWS-RunPatchBaselineAssociation` attempts to install the approved and applicable updates that are missing from the instance\.
-Patch compliance information generated as part of an `Install` operation does not list any missing updates, but might report updates that are in a failed state if the installation of the update did not succeed for any reason\.
-Whenever an update is installed on an instance, the instance is rebooted to ensure the update is both installed and active\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaselineAssociation` document, the instance is not rebooted after Patch Manager runs\.
+Patch compliance information generated as part of an `Install` operation doesn't list any missing updates, but might report updates that are in a failed state if the installation of the update did not succeed for any reason\.
+Whenever an update is installed on an instance, the instance is rebooted to ensure the update is both installed and active\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaselineAssociation` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaselineassociation-parameters-norebootoption)\.\)
 If a patch specified by the baseline rules is installed *before* Patch Manager updates the instance, the system might not reboot as expected\.
 This can happen when a patch is installed manually by a user or installed automatically by another program, such as the `unattended-upgrades` package on Ubuntu Server\.

 ### Parameter name: `BaselineTags`<a name="patch-manager-about-aws-runpatchbaselineassociation-parameters-baselinetags"></a>